Cleaner Air Improves Public Health and Quality of Life

 The U.S. Department of Transportation, along with the EPA, reviews the region’s transportation plan to determine whether it conforms to air quality standards.
 If it does not, federal transportation funds could be withheld from the region.

 The Atlanta Region’s Plan is the latest iteration of the regional plan prepared by ARC.
-Due to changes in transportation plans and programs, the associated RTP and 2016-2021 TIP requires a new conformity determination.
-The final Conformity Determination Report documentation for the Atlanta Region’s Plan is provided below.
-The plan was approved by the ARC Board in February, 2016.
-A positive conformity determination was received on March 16, 2016 from USDOT and USEPA for both the ozone and particulate matter standards.
+Whenever major changes are made to transportation projects and programs, the associated RTP requires a new conformity determination.
+The current Conformity Determination Report documentation for the Atlanta Region’s Plan is provided in the link below.

 Atlanta Roadside Emissions Exposure Study (AREES)